PriyanshuPilkhwal/Gamming-E-comerce/README.md

 Advanced Search: A fast, fuzzy search powered by Fuse.js, accessible via a "/" keyboard shortcut, with instant type-ahead results.

-Comprehensive Game Catalog: Browse, filter, and sort a large library of games with detailed product cards.
+Comprehensive Game Catalog: Browse, filter, and sort a large library of games with detailed product cards, deals, and free-to-play sections.

 Guest Browsing & Authentication: Users can freely browse the store and are prompted to sign in only when performing actions like adding to the cart.